magarena/magarena/release/README.txt

   typo in the name of the class that implements the mana abilities
 - fixed a bug where the program would crash when opening the log book immediately after resetting the game
+- fixed a bug where the game would crash when you load a deck that contains an unsupported card, instead a message indicating the unsupported cards is shown

+- added the following cards:

 Release 1.17b (August 27, 2011)
 =============